Well hello, fall. (Or spring if you happen to be in the southern hemisphere.)

 We can thank the autumnal equinox for this shift from sultry summer to cozy fall.
 And while most of us are aware of when the first day of autumn lands on the calendar, there’s more to the equinox than meets the eye.
 Consider the following.

-1. This year, the autumnal equinox arrives precisely at 10:21 a.m.
-(EDT) on Thursday, September 22.
-Unlike an event like New Year’s midnight that follows the clock around the time zones, equinoxes happen at the same moment everywhere.
+1. This year, 2017, the autumnal equinox arrives precisely at 4:02 pm (EDT) on Friday, September 22.
+Unlike an event such as New Year’s midnight that follows the clock around the time zones, equinoxes happen at the same moment everywhere.

 2. There are two equinoxes annually, vernal and autumnal, marking the beginning of spring and fall.
-They are opposite for the northern and southern hemispheres.
+They are opposite for the northern and southern hemispheres – so for those of you in the south, happy spring!

 3. The autumnal equinox happens the moment the sun crosses the celestial equator, which is an imaginary line in the sky that corresponds to Earth’s equator.
 (Old Farmer's Almanac describes it as a plane of Earth’s equator projected out onto the sphere.)
 Every year this occurs on September 22, 23, or 24 in the northern hemisphere.

-4. From hereon, the days get shorter until the winter solstice in December, when the light will begin its slow climb back to long summer days.
+4. From hereon, nights are longer than days and days continue to get shorter until December, when the light will begin its slow climb back to long summer days.
 Winter solstice is technically the shortest day of the year, while the summer solstice in June boasts the most sunlight.
-Hence, the four season, as illustrated below.
+Hence, the four seasons, as illustrated below.

 6. “Equinox” comes from the Latin words “equi” meaning “equal” and “nox” meaning “night.”
 This implies that there will be equal amounts of daylight and darkness, however such is not exactly the case.